-It doesn’t have any ON/Off switch so the fan will start immediately as soon as it is connected with the solar panel.
+This fan doesn’t have an ON/Off switch (none of them) so it will start immediately as soon as it is connected to the solar panel.

-It can move up to 1500 CFM of air and can effortlessly cool an attic area of 2250 sq.ft.
+This fan can move up to 1500 CFM of air and can effortlessly cool an attic area of 2250 sq. ft.

 This attic fan is covered under a manufacturer’s warranty of 25 years.
 I should say this is a really good option if you are looking for a powerful and reliable gable mount solar attic fan.

 This is another solar attic fan from Rand.
-I briefly mentioned about its 8-watt version above.
+I briefly mentioned its 8-watt version above.

-This one produces 1911 CFM and is enough to cool an attic area of 2720 sq.ft.
+This one has a 30 Watt solar panel, and produces 1911 CFM is which enough to cool an attic area of 2720 sq. ft.

 It comes with a pre-installed thermostat which controls the speed of the fan depending on the ambient temperature.
 According to the manufacturer, it can reduce up to 50 degrees of temperature in the attic.

 The solar panel comes with a tilt-adjustable frame which can be angled anywhere from zero to 90 degrees!
 Of course, you won’t be needing that 90 degrees setting but just in case, this is the perfect choice for you.